oracle/olcut/README-Configuration.md

 For the exact file format, we recommend looking at allConfig.edn or allConfig.json in the appropriate src/test/resources directory.
 OLCUT supports chain loading between all the known types of files, provided they have been registered with the ConfigurationManager before instantiation.
-You'll need to add the `olcut-config-edn` or `olcut-config-json` artifacts to your build as well.
+You'll need to add the `olcut-config-edn`, `olcut-config-protobuf` or `olcut-config-json` artifacts to your build as well.

 It's possible to dynamically register a format factory at runtime by supplying the command line argument `--config-file-formats` which accepts a comma separated